 • A stronger relationship with you.
 As your child grows older, he’ll be on the move—playing, running, and constantly exploring his environment.
 Snuggling up with a book lets the two of you slow down and recaptures that sweet, cuddly time you enjoyed when he was a baby.
 Instead of being seen as a chore or a task, reading will become a nurturing activity that will bring the two of you closer together.

-Girl reading a book• Academic excellence.
+• Academic excellence.
 One of the primary benefits of reading to toddlers and preschoolers is a higher aptitude for learning in general.
 Numerous studies have shown that students who are exposed to reading before preschool are more likely to do well in all facets of formal education.
 After all, if a student struggles to put together words and sentences, how can he be expected to grasp the math, science, and social concepts he’ll be presented with when he begins elementary school?

 • Basic speech skills.
 Throughout toddlerhood and preschool, your child is learning critical language and enunciation skills.
 By listening to you read One Fish Two Fish Red Fish Blue Fish, your child is reinforcing the basic sounds that form language.
 “Pretend reading”—when a toddler pages through a book with squeals and jabbers of delight—is a very important pre-literacy activity.
 As a preschooler, your child will likely begin sounding out words on his own.